Choosing the right pillow can be almost as difficult as choosing the right mattress.

 Pillow makers love to put insignificant pillow specs on the outside of the packaging.
-And we love to fall for them.
+And, of course, we love to fall for them.
 But some of these so-called features offer you little in terms of benefits.

 These insignificant features might include:

 The most meaningless of features.
 Most “luxury” pillows will tout their high thread count outer cover – which is a completely useless feature.
 Your pillow will most likely be inside of a pillowcase.

 If down is being used in a pillow, then the fill power will have to be mentioned.
 But don’t be impressed or coaxed by a pillow featuring down of higher fill power.